-Last year I was privileged to be appointed as executive director, communications at the Peter Mac Cancer Centre, an internationally recognised brand doing amazing things for the community.
+In 2017 I was privileged to be appointed as Executive Director of Communications at the Peter Mac Cancer Centre, an internationally recognised brand doing amazing things for the community.

 As one of eight women out of 10 on the leadership team, the organisation had an impressive 80 percent women making up its executive.

 After four years consulting while my children were young, I felt I was ready to return to a full time, in-house, senior role.
 I was notified I got the job on my birthday.
 I took it as a good omen.
 As I spent the proceeding months bringing myself across the business, building a strategy for the long term, and cementing a high performing team to work with me; I waved goodbye to my five-year-old daughter with tears in her eyes in the mornings, not wanting me to leave.

 At first I thought my children would go through a transition phase as they became used to me at full time work again, but as the weeks rolled on the transition became harder – not for them, but for me.

 I concluded there was truth in the notion that we’ve been raised as modern young girls being told we could ‘have it all’ – an active family life and a high flying career – but we’ve been told little about the true cost of trying to balance it all.
 Society needs to better support us, and families in general, if this is going to work.

 The reality is, the collective ‘we’ – modern day society – is biting off more than we can chew.
 If both parents are to work (and my husband has a highly successful career in which he travels regularly), then something around the expectations of our workforce or our schooling system has to change.
 The hours are not compatible for a start.